Stroke Care

 -

-Experience – Our doctors, nurses, emergency professionals and other specialists meet high educational standards, and are specially trained to identify stroke symptoms and administer treatments.
+Experience – Doctors, nurses, emergency professionals and other specialists meet high educational standards, and are specially trained to identify stroke symptoms and administer treatments.

 -

-Technology – Our stroke care providers utilize testing and imaging technology, allowing them to identify the type of stroke within minutes so they are able to begin treatment.
+Technology – Stroke care providers utilize testing and imaging technology, allowing them to identify the type of stroke within minutes so they are able to begin treatment.

-Following a stroke, our rehabilitation care is there to help individuals regain their independence.
-Commonwealth Health’s multidisciplinary rehabilitation team provides caring, personalized assistance to help patients meet their goals.
+Following a stroke, rehabilitation care is there to help individuals regain their independence.
+The multidisciplinary rehabilitation team at Commonwealth Health provides caring, personalized assistance to help patients meet their goals.

 Awards and Accreditations